Detrimental to India’s territorial integrity, Prasar Bharti reviews relationship with PTI

 PTI's Board has no Public Representative; All Board Members are from private media organisations.
 There needs to be transparency on how much PTI is charging private media in comparison to public funds sought.

-PTI in a statement said that the the central government seems to be working towards the "dismemberment" of the news agency Press Trust of India, after public broadcaster Prasar Bharati threatened to cancel its subscription over its allegedly anti-national coverage.
+PTI in a statement said that the central government seems to be working towards the "dismemberment" of the news agency Press Trust of India, after public broadcaster Prasar Bharati threatened to cancel its subscription over its allegedly anti-national coverage.

 The government gives the impression of working for the dismemberment of the Press Trust of India (PTI), India's premier news agency which has established a name for itself for being a professional news establishment,"